Rank Xerox: History

-In 1968, Rank Xerox under Nigel Foulkes, initiated a marketing concept to sell rather than rent their copying machines behind the Iron Curtain, by appointing Gordon S Planner as General Manager East Export Operations via a firm of head hunters.
+In 1968, Rank Xerox, under Foulkes, initiated a marketing concept to sell rather than rent their copying machines behind the Iron Curtain, by appointing Gordon S Planner as General Manager East Export Operations via a firm of head hunters.
 Sales of machines increased rapidly to Eastern Europe and a unique marketing concept deployed in 1973 using a specially built and equipped train showcasing Rank Xerox copiers, it toured nine countries in Eastern Europe covering 30,000 miles and returned orders of over £3m.
 Commissioning London based designer Cairnes Maltby, the latter came up firstly with a train unit comprising five carriages.
 These contained staff accommodations, a kitchen, overnight staff sleeping cabins and a demonstration salon and bar.
 Pulled by engines of the various countries of the Soviet Bloc, the train reached Russia and a welcome market.
 The following year Cairnes Design Associates produced the first of the Rank Xerox Showliners.
 A large, articulated, semi-trailer truck with motorised pull-outs, this allowed the road-legal trailer to extend to a fully functional showroom, complete with large picture windows and small kitchen.
 Unlike the train it was capable of reaching the small to medium size cities of the Soviet Bloc.
 Both train and truck avoided the problems that affected western firms trying to establish a presence in the East.

 Later, in the UK, the mobile exhibition concept was taken to its ultimate conclusion.
 Following several truck based Showliners, a train and a converted bus, a huge mobile exhibition was conceived.
 This moved from town to town, like a circus, using sports halls and exhibition centres to present a vast, virtual, office of the future.
 Ralph Land CBE, was General Manager of Rank Xerox Eastern Europe Operations (1976–91).

 During the 1980s the managing director Roland E. Magnin helped the company to become the international arm of Xerox Corporation.
 He then moved to the corporation's headquarters in Connecticut where he was responsible for the decentralization program of the company as one of its top directors.

-The remaining 20% stake owned by the Rank Organization in Rank Xerox was bought out by the parent Xerox Corporation for £940 million in 1997.
-The Rank Xerox name was discontinued following the buyout, and the Rank Xerox Research Centre was renamed to the Xerox Research Centre Europe.
+The remaining 20% stake owned by the Rank Organization in Rank Xerox Limited was bought out by the parent Xerox Corporation for £940 million in 1997; the company was renamed Xerox Limited soon after.
+The Rank Xerox name was discontinued following the buyout in favour of Xerox, and the Rank Xerox Research Centre was renamed to the Xerox Research Centre Europe.
+The laboratory, based in France, was acquired by South Korean IT company Naver Corporation in 2017, and later became Naver Labs Europe.